tart-telescope/tart_website/README.md

 # Website
-Markdown repo for the 2022 TART website to be hosted at https://tart.elec.ac.nz
+Markdown repo for the new TART website to be hosted at https://tart.elec.ac.nz

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.